 A defective heart valve is one that fails to either open or close fully.
 When a valve doesn't close tightly, blood can leak backward.
 This backward flow through a valve is called regurgitation.
 When a valve narrows, the condition is called stenosis.

-- Smith CR, et al. Transcatheter versus surgical aortic-valve replacement in high-risk patients.
+- Adams DH, et al. Transcatheter aortic-valve replacement with a self-expanding prosthesis.
 New England Journal of Medicine.
-2011;364:2187.
+In press.
+Accessed April 29, 2014.

 You Are ...
 The Campaign for Mayo Clinic